JesusdelCas99/Containerized-Web-Application-for-Simple-Books-API/README.md

 2. **Launch the Server**

-   Run the Flask server by executing the following command:

-        python server.py
+   Once you have installed the required packages, you can run the application using Docker Compose:

+        docker-compose up

+   This command will build the Docker image and start the Flask application.

-3. **Access the Web Application**
+4. **Access the Web Application**

-    Once the server is running, you can access the web application by navigating to http://127.0.0.1:5000 in your web browser.
+    Once the server is running, you can access the web application by navigating to http://192.168.10.40:5000 in your web browser.

 ## Unit Testing